Our Team

 Chris Caudle

-HR Recruiter NYC
+HR Recruiter, NYC

 Caudle is the Human Resources Recruiter for EBA's NYC Projects.
 Prior to joining EBA, he served as an Applied Behavior Analysis Therapist in Austin, Texas.
 He also worked with community-based organizations in Austin that promoted mental health, social justice, and legislative reform.
 After realizing his affinity for developing sustainable and service-focused teams, Caudle shifted his focus from working directly with clients to hiring mental health specialists.
 Caudle graduated from the University of Texas at Austin and now lives in Queens, New York, where he spends his leisure time exploring varied art scenes and local historical sites.